Crypto traders defy China's crackdown with secretive bets

 Knee-jerk selling has given way to a steady recovery on over-the-counter (OTC) platforms that Chinese crypto traders have used since domestic exchanges were banned in 2017.

-One key gauge of local sentiment - the exchange rate between China's yuan and the stablecoin Tether - fell as much as 4.4 per cent after the government's warning earlier this month but has since recouped more than half the loss, according to crypto data platform Feixiaohao, a Chinese equivalent of CoinMarketCap.
+One key gauge of local sentiment - the exchange rate between China's renminbi and the stablecoin Tether - fell as much as 4.4 per cent after the government's warning earlier last month but has since recouped more than half the loss, according to crypto data platform Feixiaohao, a Chinese equivalent of CoinMarketCap.

 China escalated its crackdown after a frenzied surge in Bitcoin and other tokens over the past six months heightened longstanding Communist Party concerns about the potential for fraud, money laundering and trading losses by individual investors.